Main Content

 Payment Procedures

-Persons receiving a citation should report to the ACU Police Department for payment of the fine within five (5) school days of the issuance.
-Failure to report to the ACU Police Department will result in the fine automatically being placed on your student account.
+Person receiving a citation should report to the ACU Police Department for payment of the fine within five (5) school days of the issuance.
+Fines are automatically placed on your banner account.

 Regulations for Parking and Operation of Motor Vehicles

-Faulty/Staff and Students are expected to be familiar with and to abide by these regulations set forth in this handbook.
+Faculty/Staff and Students are expected to be familiar with and to abide by these regulations outlined in this handbook.
 The fact that a citation is not issued when a vehicle is illegally parked does not mean or imply that the regulation or policy is no longer in effect.
 The responsibility for obtaining knowledge of all parking policies and regulations rests with the motor vehicle operator.
-Interim amendments to these regulations will be announced in the Optimist and posted online as soon as possible.

 Parking Authority and Control